-NOTE: The DCO-118, TANF Assistance Received Out of State, will be used to report TEA benefits received from another state.
-The form should be emailed to the TEA Policy Unit.
+Note: The DCO-118, TANF Assistance Received Out of State, will be used to report TEA benefits received from another state.
+The form should be faxed or emailed to the Systems Unit.

-- EXAMPLE #1: A grandmother is applying (after July 1998) for her grandchild.
-The grandmother chooses to be included in the unit.
-After six (6) months of receiving TEA benefits, the case closes because the child has returned to their parent.
-The grandmother later reapplies for herself and a child of her own.
-Because she previously received six (6) months of assistance, she has six (6) months remaining in the twelve-month limit.
-Had she not been included with her grandchild previously, her twelve-month period would begin at one (1) month. - EXAMPLE #2: Ms. Jones was temporarily deferred from work activity requirements due to a domestic violence situation at the time her TEA application was certified in January.
-The deferral continued for the next five (5) months, ending in June.
-The deferral months of January through June will not count toward Ms. Jones twelve-month limit.
+EXAMPLE #1: A grandmother is applying (after July 1998) for her grandchild.
+Grandmother chooses to be included in the unit.
+After six months of receiving TEA benefits, the case closes because the child has returned to his parent.
+Grandmother later reapplies for herself and a child of her own.
+Because she previously received six months of assistance, she has eighteen months remaining in the twenty-four months limit.
+Had she not been included with her grandchild previously, her 24 month period would begin at one.

+Ms. Jones was temporarily deferred from work activity requirements due to a domestic violence situation at the time her TEA application was certified in January.
+The deferral continued for the next five months, ending in June.
+The deferral months of January-June will not count toward Ms. Jones 24-month limit.

-Diversion assistance payments count towards the twelve-month time limit unless the payment has been repaid.
-The number of months that a diversion payment counts is based on the diversion amount divided by the maximum grant for which the family would have been eligible had the diversion not been made.
+Diversion assistance payments count towards the 24 month time limit unless the payment has been repaid.
+The number of months a diversion payment counts is based on the diversion amount divided by the maximum grant for which the family would have been eligible had the diversion not been made.
 The number of months is rounded up to the next higher number.
 (See TEA 2010.)

-Inquiry to the TEA Time Clock may be made to determine the number of months an adult has received TEA benefits.
+Inquiry to the TEA Payment Count (TEPC) screen on ACES may be made to determine the number of months an adult has received TEA benefits.
 Regular TEA payments and diversion payments are listed on this screen as well as payments paid by another state which must be counted toward the time limit.